Roanoke Rail Yard Dawgs: History

 During the 2017–18 season, head coach Ftorek was relieved of his duties after 18 games with a 5–11–2 record.
 He was replaced by Dan Bremner, a former SPHL player.
 Under Bremner, the Rail Yard Dawgs went 21–15–2 and qualified in the final seed for the playoffs, but were swept in the first round by the top-seeded Peoria Rivermen.
 In the second season under Bremner, the Rail Yard Dawgs finished fifth in the league with a 28–24–4 record.
 Roanoke was again selected by the top-seed Rivermen as their first round opponent and the Rail Yard Dawgs upset the regular season champions in a two-game sweep.

 Due to the effects of the COVID-19 pandemic, the Rail Yard Dawgs were one of several SPHL teams to not participate in the 2020–21 season.

-In the 2021-22 season, Roanoke would finish 8th out of 11th, qualifying for the last playoff spot (making their third ever appearance in the President’s Cup Playoffs.)
-Despite losing game 1 of the first round against 1st place Knoxville, Roanoke would win game 2 at home by a score of 5-1, and win game 3 in Knoxville 3-1.
-Roanoke would go on to sweep the 2nd place Huntsville Havoc, to make the President’s Cup Final for the first time in franchise history.
-Roanoke would fall to the Peoria Rivermen, 3-1 in the best of 5 final.
+In the 2021–22 season, Roanoke would finish 8th out of 11th, qualifying for the last playoff spot (making their third ever appearance in the President’s Cup Playoffs.)
+Despite losing game 1 of the first round against first place Knoxville, Roanoke would win game 2 at home by a score of 5–1, and win game 3 in Knoxville 3–1.
+Roanoke would go on to sweep the second place Huntsville Havoc, to make the President’s Cup Final for the first time in franchise history.
+Roanoke would fall to the Peoria Rivermen 3 games to 1 in the best-of-five final.

+Building on their 2022 Finals run, the Dawgs would finish the 2022–23 regular season with a 32–19–3–2 record and 69 points, good enough for the 4th seed in the SPHL playoffs.
+Roanoke would sweep 5th-seeded Evansville in the first round before dispatching top-seeded Peoria two games to one in the Semifinals.
+On May 2, 2023, Roanoke defeated the Birmingham Bulls 2–1 in overtime to clinch the SPHL Finals three games to one to earn their first SPHL President's Cup.

 Name, logo, and the railroad connection

 In a manner similar to previous Berglund Center attendants, the Roanoke Express and Roanoke Steam, the Rail Yard Dawgs name and logo pay tribute to the region's railroad heritage.
 The city has a long history as a railroad hub and the Berglund Center is in close proximity to the nearby Roanoke Shops and train lines operated by Norfolk Southern Railway, as well as the recently completed Roanoke Amtrak Station.
-This rail history is further exemplified by the presence of railroad tracks on the team logo.
+This rail history is further exemplified by the presence of railroad tracks on the team's original logo.

-The team logo depicts the mascot, Diesel, dressed in apparel similar to that of a train conductor.
-His hat depicts and image of the Mill Mountain Star, arguably Roanoke's most iconic landmark.
+In 2020, the Rail Yard Dawgs rolled out an updated logo and simplified color scheme.
+The team logo depicts the head of mascot, Diesel, wearing a train conductor hat depicting the Mill Mountain Star, arguably Roanoke's most iconic landmark.
 The star is also present on the team's alternate logo, which is visible on the shoulders of the team's uniforms.